Razva/public/notes/llm/typescript/typescript-server-setup.md

 ## Project User

-If the user does not already exist, create it with a home directory and a normal login shell:
+If the user does not already exist, as `root` or sudoer, create it with a home directory and a normal login shell:

 ```bash
 useradd -m <user>